LoginRadius/engineering-portal/content/guest-post/build-a-progressive-web-app-with-react/index.md

 Essentially changing the service worker from unregistered to registered will allow us to utilize the app even when its offline, a key benefit when it comes to PWAs.
 Check Google's explanation on this topic for more information: [https://developers.google.com/web/fundamentals/primers/service-workers/registration](https://developers.google.com/web/fundamentals/primers/service-workers/registration)

-With the PWA files setup, in order to view the difference we will need to deploy our application in a production environment, what I did was use the 'serve' package that will deploy our application to the production environment.
+With the PWA files setup, in order to view the difference we can deploy our application to a static server, using the 'serve' package that will serve our application to localhost.
 In a nutshell, I made sure I had the 'serve' package by installing, built the application again and used serve to deploy the application:

 ```powershell
 npm install serve